igbmc/galaxycat/README.md

     $ galaxycat add_galaxy_instance --url=instance_full_url

-You can uupdate the catalog at anytime with the following command :
+You can update the catalog at anytime with the following command :

     $ galaxycat update_catalog